 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-There is a diverse range of opportunities available for those on a working holiday.
+There are a diverse range of opportunities available for those on a working holiday.
 With opportunities available in several different industries, I am certain that everyone would be able to find a role that interests them.
 This post covers the most common working holiday jobs that people do.
 Beyond these jobs, there are many more opportunities for skilled employees.